 These days, I have a much more modern sewing machine and two sergers in my workroom, but prior to that I learned a few tips and tricks for creating long-lasting and professional-looking lingerie using just a regular sewing machine.

-Sewing lingerie requires a few specific skills, and one of the most important is working with knit fabrics.
+Sewing lingerie requires skills, and one is working with knit fabrics.

 Use the right needle